aklinker1/multi-proc/README.md

 ![image]()

 Run multiple command line operations at the same time.
-For example, if you want to run your express server alongside the Vue frontend, you could use this package to run both from the same terminal instance.
+For example, if you want to run your Express backend alongside the Vue frontend, you could use this package to run both from the same terminal instance.

 This package was written in `Typescript`, so there is no need to install typings for it.